 If an appliance has been given to you for use during healing, leave it in tonight unless otherwise instructed.
 Tomorrow morning, remove it, rinse it thoroughly, and place it back in your mouth.
 It not only replaces teeth it acts as a bandage to help keep swelling down.
 In some cases sore spots may develop.
-Contact your Dentist or Dr. Wolf after surgery to adjust and relieve those sore spots.
+Contact us after surgery to adjust and relieve those sore spots.
 Failure to do so may result in severe sores, which may prolong the healing process.

 NORMAL BUT UNUSUAL